Private Limited Private Limited

 Prior to the amendment, it was mandatory to deposit the stipulated ₹100,000 in the company’s bank account.
 Now that the provision is repealed it’s merely enough to state the paid capital on the papers.

-With this provision in place, many businesses have started to prefer private limited companies over other corporate structures such as Limited Liability Partnership (LLP) firms, as in the latter raising funds is a huge challenge.
+With this provision in place, many company registration and business have started to prefer private limited companies over other corporate structures such as Limited Liability Partnership (LLP) firms, as in the latter raising funds is a huge challenge.
 A private limited company was always favored for the limited liability, tax efficiency, and credibility it offers amongst the clients.
 The mandate for the minimum capital being torn down has definitely leveraged the scope of private limited companies and has pushed it a little ahead in the race amongst the corporate entities.

 Purpose of an Authorised Capital